High school learning, redefined.

 Can students attend the Real World Academy all day?
 Or only for specific classes?

-The program is designed for students to receive their entire high school education and diploma from the Real World Academy.
+The program is designed for students to receive their entire high school education and a diploma from the Real World Academy.
 Most students in attendance will have full-time attendance at RWA; however, we are also designing programs to be flexible.
 Students can choose to take a mix of classes between our three programs high school programs if desired.

 That means bell schedules align between the schools, right?